 Lower back pain when running is a common ailment for runners.
 Many factors can contribute to back pain, such as improper form, weak muscles, and overuse.
 There are several ways to prevent and treat back pain, including stretches, adjustments to your running routine, and strengthening exercises.
 Read on our post for full of information.

 Runners’ Low Back Syndrome is not a medical term.
-I use it to describe the most common causes of lower back pain in runners.
-Although they are distinct conditions, I still recommend the same self-help treatment for all four.
+We use it to describe runners’ most common causes of lower back pain.
+Although they are distinct conditions, we still recommend the same self-help treatment for all four.
 It can sometimes provide effective relief from any pain.
 These are the conditions:

 1. Facet Joint Irritation